All blog articles

 • Fifty-eight percent (58%) of respondents reported that rent payments are collected monthly

-• Twenty-five percent (25%) of respondents reported that rent payments are collected on an other interval
+• Twenty-five percent (25%) of respondents reported that rent payments are collected on a different interval

 Kayle Yanez